bdfoster/nomatic-logging/README.md

 dependencies (if they are using this library, of course).
 A log doesn't have to be just a message, either.
 You can data to the log message or have a message generated for you from the data via templates.

+The biggest motivating factor to start this project was infact the demise of [winston](https://github.com/winstonjs/winston), my go-to logging library.
+Unfortunetly, it is no longer maintained and is also too time-consuming to me to reboot it as-is.
+I also wanted to provide a logging library written with [TypeScript](http://typescriptlang.org), mostly due to the way type-checking is done in most modern IDEs and the ability to reduce testing overhead. [bunyan](https://github.com/trentm/node-bunyan) looks great, however it's just too complicated for most of my use-cases.

 ## Installation

 You can install from [npm](https://www.npmjs.com/package/nomatic-logging) by doing: